2 / 14

 The Mindset Shift That Changes Everything

-The single best way you can write your extended essay is not as a student writing an extended essay for the IB, but rather as an award-winning academic who is writing their 20th academic paper that is expected to finally get them the Nobel for the discoveries made and the quality of research.
+The single best way you can approach your EE is not as a student writing an extended essay for the IB, but as an award-winning academic writing their 20th paper — the one that will finally get them the Nobel for the discoveries made and the quality of the research.

-This mindset shift — from writing it just as another assignment to a piece of academic research — along with the criteria IB has given us, is the 20% that contributes to 80% of a stellar extended essay.
+This mindset shift — from "assignment to submit" to "research paper to contribute" — combined with the criteria the IB has given us, constitutes the 20% that contributes to 80% of a stellar Extended Essay.

 The Five Assessment Criteria

-Your EE is marked across four criteria plus one for the RPPF.
-Total: 28 marks + 6 RPPF marks = 34 marks.
+Your EE is marked across four main criteria plus one assessed through your RPPF.
+Total possible marks: 28 + 6 = 34.
+You need 27 to hit an A.

 Criterion A — Knowledge & Understanding6 marks

-Demonstrate that you understand your topic, RQ, relevant terminology, and chosen research methods.
+Demonstrate that you understand your topic, research question, relevant terminology, and chosen research methods.
 Examiners check whether you actually know what you're talking about — with genuine depth.
+This is primarily hit in your Introduction and Literature Review.

 Criterion B — Application & Analysis6 marks

 Apply relevant research methods and present relevant findings.
-The key word is "apply" — demonstrate tools working on your specific topic, producing specific findings.
+The key word is "apply" — demonstrate your tools working on your specific topic, producing specific findings.
+This is the heart of your Analysis section.

 Criterion C — Synthesis & Evaluation6 marks

-Demonstrate significance of your research, maintain a clear argument through RQ → findings → conclusion, and evaluate effectiveness.
-This is where the strongest essays separate themselves.
+Demonstrate the significance of your research, maintain a clear argument from RQ through findings to conclusion, and evaluate the effectiveness of your approach.
+This is where the strongest essays separate themselves — in the Discussion and Conclusion.

 Criterion D — Communication4 marks

 Communicate research according to structural conventions and demonstrate academic integrity.
-Formatting, structure, citations, tone.
-The easiest criterion — entirely within your control.
+Formatting, structure, citations, tone, word count.
+The easiest criterion — entirely within your control if you follow the rules in Module 9.

 Criterion E — Engagement (RPPF)6 marks

-Assessed through your RPPF.
-Evaluates genuine engagement with the research process — intellectual curiosity, problem-solving, growth as a researcher.
+Assessed through your Reflections on Planning and Progress Form.
+Evaluates genuine intellectual engagement with the research process — curiosity, problem-solving, growth as a researcher.
+Covered fully in Module 11.

 Grade Boundaries

-Here's exactly how the 34 total marks translate to letter grades:
+Here's how the 34 total marks translate to letter grades:

 GradeMark RangeWhat It Means